 While online donating a situation of mental illness like this could be possible, yet less likely if you meet your donor and sit down with him ask him an array of questions, you can get an idea of his mannerisms and personality first hand, as humans we get vibes and have intuitions and if something doesn’t feel right we can choose to walk away.
 Our reporting system is great and people are quick to report if a meeting was a bit strange or concerning.

-However listed below are some of the types of mental illness diagnosis you can discuss with your recipient/donor.
+However, listed below are some of the types of mental illness diagnoses you can discuss with your recipient/donor.

 - Obsessive Compulsive Disorder